CentroEPiaggio/softfoot-thing/softfoot_thing_visualization/README.md

 The parent repository of this package should be cloned and built in your catkin workspace.

 ### Calibrating a SoftFoot

+The feet are provided with default calibration files which are more than enough for good estimation.
+Re-calibration is required only in extreme cases (e.g. if foot breaks and IMUs are mounted differently).

-Connect the foot to your computer, and launche the following:
+Connect the foot to your computer (one foot at a time), and launch the following:

 `roslaunch softfoot_thing_visualization pisa_softfoot_calibration.launch`